Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Simulation results and analysis

 \subsection{Analysis}

-In this part, we analyze why the logical error rate of QPSCs increases with code length growing, namely, why this two stabilizer construction algorithms cannot produce good stabilizer codes.
+Why QPSCs don't work for quantum computing?
+We think this is due to the decoding channels and coordinate channels having no one-to-one relationship.

-For classical polar code, as shown in Fig. \ref{fig7}(a), the input of classical coordinate channel $W_N^{(i)}$ is $u_i$, and its output is $y_1^N,u_1^{i-1}$.
-During the decoding procedure, as shown in Fig. \ref{fig7}(b), decoder estimates $\hat{u}_i$ after observing $y_1^N$ and the past estimated channel inputs $\hat{u}_1^{i-1}$.
+For classical polar codes, as shown in Fig. \ref{fig11}(a), the input of classical coordinate channel $W_N^{(i)}$ is $u_i$, and its output is $y_1^N,u_1^{i-1}$.
+During the decoding procedure, as shown in Fig. \ref{fig11}(b), decoder estimates $\hat{u}_i$ after observing $y_1^N$ and the past estimated channel inputs $\hat{u}_1^{i-1}$.
 Hence, we can see that the classical polar code construction builds a one-to-one relationship between the classical coordinate channels and decoding channels.
+The better the quality of the coordinate channels are, the more reliable of the decoding channels will be.

-For QPSCs, as shown in Fig. \ref{fig7}(c), the input of quantum coordinate channel $\mathcal{E}_N^{(i)}$ is $\rho^{Q_i}$, and its output is $\rho^{Y_1^N,R_1^{i-1}}$.
-However, the input of decoding channel is error syndromes and the output is the most likely error.
-This is because during the decoding procedure, except for the error syndromes we cannot obtain any information about the channel outputs through measurement.
-Hence, in this paper the two stabilizer construction algorithms of QPSCs based on directly quantizing classical polar coding circuits do not build a similar one-to-one relationship between the quantum coordinate channels and decoding channel.
-To our best knowledge, these are only two algorithms that we can come up with according to the quantum channel polarization.
+For QPSCs, as shown in Fig. \ref{fig11}(c), the input of quantum coordinate channel $\mathcal{E}_N^{(i)}$ is $\rho^{Q_i}$, and its output is $\rho^{Y_1^N,R_1^{i-1}}$.
+However, for quantum decoding channel as shown in Fig. \ref{fig11}(d), its input is an error syndrome and its output is the most likely error.
+Both CA and BS construction algorithms don't build a similar one-to-one relationship between the quantum coordinate channels and decoding channel.